TITLE 23: EDUCATION AND CULTURAL RESOURCES

 "Authorization to Operate" means the letter from the Board authorizing an institution to operate under the 1961 Act.

 "Board" means the Board of Higher Education.
-In those cases in which the term is used to refer to prior approval or lack of prior approval for either an institution or a degree program, the term "Board" shall mean either the Board of Higher Education or one of the two previous administrative agencies that administered higher education in Illinois (the Board of Education or the Superintendent of Public Instruction), as appropriate.
+In those cases in which the term is used to refer to prior approval or lack of prior approval for either an institution or a certificate or degree program, the term "Board" shall mean either the Board of Higher Education or one of the two previous administrative agencies that administered higher education in Illinois (the Board of Education or the Superintendent of Public Instruction), as appropriate.

 "Certificate of Approval" means the letter from the Board giving an institution approval to operate under the 1945 Act.